hteumeuleu/hteumeuleu.com/_drafts/css-icons.md

 ![The same screenshot as before but now in dark mode.
 The dark outlined icon is now dark on a dark background.](/uploads/2023/02/switch-weekly-icon-buggy.png)

 The *by default* dark icon on a light background now became dark on a dark background, making it almost invisible.
 Now I could make a second light version of the icon, wrap it in an `srcset` in a `<picture>` element bound to a dark mode media query.
 And I could use `data-ogsb` attributes to provide additional support in Outlook.com and Outlook mobile apps.
 But this would end up in a behemoth of code that would still fail in some key clients (hello Gmail apps!).
+(You can see [an example of this technique here](https://codepen.io/hteumeuleu/pen/porJdjR).)

 So I wondered if this little icon could be drawn in CSS.